Debt crisis

-Debt crisis is a situation in which a government (nation, state/province, county, or city etc.) loses the ability of paying back its governmental debt.
+A debt crisis is a situation in which a government (nation, state/province, county, or city etc.) loses the ability of paying back its governmental debt.
 When the expenditures of a government are more than its tax revenues for a prolonged period, the government may enter into a debt crisis.
 Various forms of governments finance their expenditures primarily by raising money through taxation.
 When tax revenues are insufficient, the government can make up the difference by issuing debt.

 A debt crisis can also refer to a general term for a proliferation of massive public debt relative to tax revenues, especially in reference to Latin American countries during the 1980s, the United States and the European Union since the mid-2000s, and the Chinese debt crises of 2015.

+The development charity CAFOD states that in current (2024) conditions, more than 50 countries are in debt crisis.

 Debt wall

 Hitting the debt wall is a dire financial situation that can occur when a nation depends on foreign debt and/or investment to subsidize their budget and then commercial deficits stop being the recipient of foreign capital flows.
 The lack of foreign capital flows reduces the demand for the local currency.
-The increased supply of currency coupled with an increased demand then causes a significant devaluation of the currency.
+The increased supply of currency coupled with a decreased demand then causes a significant devaluation of the currency.
 This hurts the industrial base of the country since it can no longer afford to buy those imported supplies needed for production.
 Further, any obligations in foreign currency are now significantly more expensive to service both for the government and businesses.

-This same concept has also been applied to personal debt.
-Specifically it has been applied to students who get in over their heads with student loans to finance their education.